MU-Enigma/Hacktoberfest24/SysCom/Level0/README.md

 # Level 0 - Desktop customization
-Customize your desktop environment using any tools (e.g. Rainmeter or Wallpaper Engine on windows, Rice your Desktop Environoment on Linux)
+Customize your desktop environment using any tools (e.g. Rainmeter or Wallpaper Engine on windows, Rice your Desktop Environment on Linux)
 ## Steps to Contribute
 + Fork the repo
 + Clone the forked repo to your local environment.